Crisis in Lebanon: First-generation limit on Canadian citizenship

 Apply for an open work permit, a study permit or to extend your temporary resident status in Canada

-If you left Lebanon on or after September 29, 2024, and you’re in Canada with valid temporary resident status, you and your eligible immediate family members may also be able to apply for a fee-exempt
+If you left Lebanon on or after September 29, 2024, and were in Canada with valid temporary resident status, you and your eligible immediate family members may have been able to apply for a fee-exempt

 - open work permit